pstackebrandt/train-pinia/pinia-ideas.md

 const doubleCount = computed(() => count.value * 2)
 ```

+**Implemented**: You've added computed properties for validation:

+- `canDecrement` - Returns true when count is greater than LOWER_BOUND
+- `canReset` - Returns true when count differs from INITIAL_VALUE

+These computed properties enable conditional button states in your UI.

 ## 2. Multiple Stores - Modular State Management

 Create separate stores for different domains of your application: